Jump to Section

 One year ago, we revealed a new strategy we and the most successful bloggers we knew were using to get up to 30% of blog traffic to opt into their email lists: the content upgrade.
 What’s a content upgrade?
 A content upgrade is a lead magnet (also known as an “opt-in bribe”) created specifically to be given away as a free download on an individual blog post in exchange for a visitor’s email address.
+Implementing a content upgrade like this can significantly boost your email sign-ups.
 It “upgrades” your post by offering additional information or simply presenting the post topic in a different way.
 Since then, we’ve seen tons of bloggers pick up this strategy and run with it, to great success.
 Which makes a lot of sense when you think about it: you couldn’t ask for a hotter lead than someone who’s already immersed in your content.
-Offering an upgrade to that content is a natural way to extend the conversation and deepen the relationship between you and your reader.
+Offering a lead magnet to that content is a natural way to extend the conversation and deepen the relationship between you and your reader.
 What better reason for them to join your email list than the promise of getting even more of what they came to your site for?
-When people first hear about content upgrades, they often wonder: how can I create something like this for my blog?
+Building an email list through content upgrades ensures you have a highly engaged audience.
+When people first hear about content upgrades, they often wonder: how can I create something like this for my blog post?
 If you’re at a loss for ideas now, that’s definitely going to change by the end of this post.
 We’re going to look at 12 ultra-engaging content upgrades that have popped up in the year since we debuted this tactic on the blog.
 Plus, we've created a free bonus (yes, it's a content upgrade itself!) for you to download and consult any time you're brainstorming about creating a content upgrade for your next post.
 It gives you 25 different content upgrade ideas, along with the kinds of posts you should use them with.
-Click below to get it now: [cta-box] Before we pore over these examples, I should address another question that frequently comes up: once I’ve created a content upgrade, how do I get it into the hands of my readers?
+Be sure to check our resources section for additional details.
+Before we pore over these examples, I should address another question that frequently comes up: once I’ve created a content upgrade, how do I get it into the hands of my readers?
 That one’s easy: you use a LeadBox™.
 LeadBoxes® are simple, super customizable opt-in forms you can add to any blog or website.
 Blog readers trigger them when they click a button, an image, a text link, or another page element of your choice.
-Once they enter their email address, they can automatically download the content upgrade from their email via the LeadPages® lead-magnet delivery system.
+Once they enter their email address, they can automatically download the content upgrade from their email via the LeadPages® system.
+Utilizing an opt-in form makes the process seamless and enhances user experience.
 Check out your membership options and lock in unlimited LeadBoxes® here.
 Ready for a major dose of blogging inspiration?
 Let’s take a peek at some excellent content upgrades.

 1. Bryan Harris, VideoFruit